10gen/basic-router-take-home-interview/README.md

 ## Questions?
-If something here is unclear, feel free to reach out to you recruiter, and they'll get you in contect with somebody who can answer your questions.
+If something here is unclear, feel free to reach out to you recruiter, and they'll get you in contact with somebody who can answer your questions.